COSMOS-CTC-Cambridge/damtp-research-programming/modules/practices2.md

     -   sometimes even deploys this into production
 -   this is quite useful and not very hard to set up
 -   in scientific computing, the last two or three steps are often impractical to implement
+-   code modularity is especially useful here: no need to compile and test all modules, only the changed ones, a bit like `make` only rebuilds changes source code files